Why We Study Mercury

 How We Study Mercury

 Studying Mercury is a challenge because it actually takes more energy for a spacecraft to reach Mercury than Pluto.
-Mercury is the fastest-orbiting planet in our solar system—it blazes around the Sun at 48 kilometers per second.
+Mercury is the fastest-orbiting planet in our solar system — it blazes around the Sun at 48 kilometers (30 miles) per second.
 Missions trying to enter orbit there typically fly past Earth, Venus, and/or Mercury itself, using gravitational nudges to adjust their trajectories.

-Only 2 spacecraft have ever visited Mercury.
-In the 1970s, NASA’s Mariner 10 made 3 flybys of the planet—seeing the same side each time—revealing its crater-ridden surface and magnetic field.
+Only three spacecraft have ever visited Mercury.
+In the 1970s, NASA’s Mariner 10 made three flybys of the planet — seeing the same side each time — revealing its crater-ridden surface and magnetic field.
 No spacecraft visited again until NASA’s MESSENGER became the first spacecraft to orbit Mercury in 2011.
 MESSENGER revealed Mercury's unusually large core and gave us a more complete picture of the planet's surface.

 We also study Mercury using powerful Earth-based radar telescopes, which zap the planet with energy and measure the reflections.
 The Arecibo Observatory radio telescope created maps of water ice inside Mercury’s permanently shadowed craters.